hsiaoluw/custom_solr/README.md

 The projects includes three other functions:
 * Include pagerank for web documents.
-* Search the snippet in the document.
+* Search the snippets in the documents.
+![Search with rank results](displayimage/search_results.png)
 * Allow autocompletion which returns up to five most posible completions, and allow spell checking which reuturns the most possible correct term to the user.
-![Search with rank results](displayimage/search_results.png)
 ![Results not found](displayimage/notfound.png)
 ![auto completion](displayimage/autocomplete.png)